lnheinrich8/2r-webapp-skeleton/README.md

 ## Overview

-The 2R Web Application Skeleton is a starter kit for teams or solo developers who want the reliability of a typed, high-performance Rust backend without giving up the rapid iteration of a modern React frontend.
+The 2R Web Application Skeleton is a starter kit for developers who want the reliability of a typed, high-performance Rust backend without giving up the rapid iteration of a modern React frontend.
 This skeleton delivers all of the scafolding most basic web applications need so your first sprint can focus on business logic rather than plumbing.

 ## Server Functionality